 no lo ha lavado mi lavandera:

-under the faucet of her heart, and today
+under the jet of her heart and today I have not

 de preguntarme si yo dejaba